martnak/STM32-ILI9341/README.md

   - main driver for initialization and basic functions "ILI9341_STM32_Driver"
   - GFX driver for advanced functionality (fonts, pictures)
   - Touchscreen driver
-  - Example project with CubeMX built for STM32F746ZG Nucleo board
+  - Example project with CubeMX built for STM32F407 Discovery and STM32F103C8 Blue Pill board
     - Example usage of functions

-Downloading project and setting up example based on STM32F7:
+Downloading project and setting up example based on STM32F407:
   - Extract the project into a folder and run CubeMX project
   - Generate code using CubeMX
   - Add ILI9341 folder to flash->configure flash tools->C/C++ ->Include paths